Did you know that kindergartners who share, cooperate and help are more likely to succeed later in life?

 Utilizing a five-point scale, researchers assessed each child’s social interaction with other children.
 Overall, their findings showed that a higher rating for social competency as a kindergartner was significantly associated with all five of the outcomes studied.

-Controlling for the effects of poverty, race, having teenage parents, family stress, neighborhood crime, and for the children’s aggression and reading levels in kindergarten, researchers found that for every one-point increase in a student’s social competency score, he or she was:
+The study controlled for the effects of poverty, race, having teenage parents, family stress, neighborhood crime, and for the children’s aggression and reading levels in kindergarten.
+Still, the researchers found that for every one-point increase in a student’s social competency score, he or she was:

 For every one-point decrease in the child’s score, he or she had a:

 “The good news is that social and emotional skills can improve,” says Damon Jones, Ph.D., senior research associate at Pennsylvania State and lead author of this study.
 “This research by itself doesn’t prove that higher social competence can lead to better outcomes later on.
 But when combined with other research, it is clear that helping children develop these skills increases their chances of success in school, work and life.”

 High-quality relationships and rich social interactions in the home, school and community prepare children for the future.
 Research has shown this for years, but this study reinforces it.
 Never underestimate the importance of stability in the life of a child.